-This is partly due to the sixties where the Beatles came back from India and many young fans wanted to make the same journey.
-After a few weeks in India, Tibet or other Asian countries, they thought they had fully understood the concept of Karma and wrote books full of how they thought Karma works.
-However, the truth is much more complex.
+It is partly due to the sixties where the Beatles came back from India, and many young fans wanted to make the same journey.
+After a few weeks in India, Tibet, or other Asian countries, they thought they had fully understood the concept of Karma and wrote books full of how they thought Karma works.
+However, the truth is much more complicated.

 The British-Tibetan Buddhist monk Lama Jampa teaches us that you cannot simply link one or more past actions to a specific outcome or result.
 Nor can you predict that someone who "lives well" in one life will only have luck and prosperity in the other.

 According to Lama Jampa, all our assumptions about Karma in relation to a direct cause and effect are incorrect.
 That's because of the complexity, no one but Buddha himself can say anything sensible about it.

 It has never been scientifically proven that one person is luckier than another.
 However, it is scientifically proven that one person has been robbed more often than another.
 But whether the other person has been cheated more often or has experienced other unpleasant things cannot be said.
 Having a lot of luck or bad luck is relative and depends on what you find important or very annoying.

 Whats is the difference between tolerance and acceptance?25-03-20194 mins read

 10 important life lessons from ex-president José Mujica21-10-20198 mins read